 Sales enablement is in the spotlight.

-More companies are embracing sales enablement strategies as a way to modernize, drive business or sales transformation and keep current with the customers and markets they serve.
-Sales enablement can be rocket fuel for revenue creation and skills development.
+More companies are embracing sales enablement strategies as a way to modernize, drive business or sales transformation, and keep current with the customers and markets they serve.
+But what does sales enablement mean, and (more importantly) why the heck should you care about it?

 A simple sales enablement definition

-Sales enablement is the process by which teams procure all the resources, data, intelligence, techniques, knowledge and content they need to effectively sell and engage clients across every stage and touchpoint of the sales cycle.
+Sales enablement is the process by which cross-functional teams procure all the resources, data, intelligence, techniques, knowledge and content that sales reps need to engage buyers across every stage and touchpoint of the sales cycle — engaging their buyers earlier and more deeply to close deals faster.

 A more expansive sales enablement definition